-Article indexes index the contents of periodicals.
+Article indexes index the contents of newspapers and periodicals.
 Historically, periodicals were not digitized, and periodicals were only described in library catalogs with a single record, the record for the periodical itself.
 Article indexes facilitated the discovery of the actual articles within those periodicals.

 Because the Library did not subscribe to every (or even most) alternative periodicals, and because not all alternative periodicals have been digitized, and because not all digitized periodicals are available in a single collection, the article indexes provide the only efficient means of identifying relevant articles from across the widest possible range of periodical publications.

 The only article indexes listed in this section are those that are available online, as searchable databases.
 There are several important article indexes, especially for labor history, that are only available in print, and those are listed in the section Bibliographies, Catalogs, and Guides.

 The University Library has hundreds of newspapers on microfilm, with coverage back to 1960 and earlier.
 The best way to check for availability of specific titles, or to browse by date and place of publication, is to consult the Library’s Newspaper Database:

 You can also search the Newspaper Database for periodicals devoted to a specific subject (for example: feminism, socialism, military, LBGTQ, labor).

 Below are listed some of the major microfilm sets:

 Bizot, Jean-François.
 Free Press: Underground and Alternative Publications, 1965-1975.
 Trans.
 David H. Wilson.
 New York: Universe Publishing, 2006.